iameenalam/Inventory-Management-System/README.md

 #### Project Description

-The Inventory Management System (IMS) is a Java-based application designed to efficiently manage product information within a business.
+The Inventory Management System is a Java-based application designed to efficiently manage product information within a business.
 This system utilizes arrays to store and manipulate data related to products, allowing users to perform various operations that ensure accurate stock levels and streamlined inventory management.

 #### Data Structure